 Back Pain Myths – Debunked

-Back pain is one of the leading causes of disability in the US.
-In fact, it is estimated that 4 in 5 Americans will experience back pain at some point in their lives.
+Back pain is one of the leading causes of disability in the U.S. In fact, it is estimated that 80% of Americans will experience back pain at some point in their lives.
+Since it is a common health issue, we are going to take a look at back pain myths to set the symptoms and causes right.

 1. Bed Rest is Good for Back Pain